After having to cancel the summer school in 2020, we are happy to announce the rescheduled event.

 August 1 – 6, 2022; Kochel am See, Germany

-Why does time have a direction in a universe guided, on the fundamental level, by time-symmetric microscopic laws?
-Is the arrow of time fundamental, or can it be reduced to physical asymmetries like thermodynamic irreversibility?
-What role then does entropy play in explaining the difference between past and future?
-And is the passage of time real, or just a stubborn illusion?
+Why is there an arrow of time in a universe guided, on the fundamental level, by time-symmetric microscopic laws?
+What role does entropy play in explaining the difference between past and future?
+Is the passage of time real or just a stubborn illusion?

 Date and Location

-The summer school takes place at Hotel Sonnhalde, where all participants will be accommodated will full board.
-The quiet and idyllic location in the heart of the Black Forest allows for a productive work atmosphere, but also offers great opportunities for recreation.
+The summer school takes place at the conference hotel of the Georg-von-Vollmer Academy, where all participants will be accommodated with full board.
+The idyllic location at Lake Kochel allows for a productive work atmosphere, but also offers great opportunities for recreation.

-The summer school is supported by a grant of the Volkswagen Foundation
+The summer school is supported by a grant from the Volkswagen Foundation